MoonNet guide_en

 timerevent(eventloop* loop, int timeout_ms, bool periodic);

-Retrieves the associated event loop.void setcb(const Callback& cb);
+Get Event Loop: Retrieves the associated event loop.void setcb(const Callback& cb);

-Closes the timer event.void disable_cb() override;
+Close Event: Closes the timer event and cleans up resources.void disable_cb() override;

 signalevent